jbhall4291/lorem-alan-vscode-extension/README.md

 ## Contact
-For any issues or questions, please reach out to me at jbhall4291@gmail.com
+For any issues or questions, please reach out to me at jbhall4291@gmail.com.

+This extension was created to add a bit of humour to my developer workflow - you can find more of my projects [on my website](https://johnnyhall.dev).

 ## Acknowledgments